OData/ODataDotNetTemplate/src/ProjectTemplate/README.md

   --no-dollar                                               Whether or not the OData system query options should be prefixed with '$'
                                                             Type: bool
                                                             Default: true
-  -ci, --case-insensitive                                   Enable case insensitive for the controller/action property name in conventional routing
+  -ci, --case-insensitive                                   Enable case insensitive for the controller/action/property name in conventional routing
                                                             Type: bool
                                                             Default: true
   --enable-batching                                         Allowing OData batching